wp-plugins/glance-that/readme.txt

 * Custom post types
 * Revisions (admins only)
 * Media
+* Plugins
 * Users

-Additionally, Glance That allows you to view the number of posts matching the following post statuses:
+Additionally, Glance That allows you to view the number of items matching the following statuses:

 * Scheduled
 * Pending